Sunday (New Zealand TV programme): History

 In 2012, the show was reduced to half an hour and moved to a new time slot of 7.00pm due to the New Zealand's Got Talent series.
 TVNZ also reviewed the future of the show.
 In May 2014, the show returned to an hour time slot.

+In March 2024 it was proposed that Sunday will be ending the following May due to a controversial and widely opposed restructure at TVNZ.